 1girl, angry, eating a book, messy blue hair, red eyes, oriental dress, indoor, books

-To keep things simple, I like to “engineer” my prompts in the following order –
+To keep things simple, I like to break my prompts into multiple lines and arrange them in the following order:

 P.S.
 The order does matter, which is why the subject and action come first.

-Negative prompts make a whole world of difference, don’t skip them… No need to write confusing negative prompts, I usually start with just this –
+Negative prompts make a whole world of difference, don’t skip them… There is no need to write confusing negative prompts, I usually start with just 2 negative embeddings –

 STABLE DIFFUSION ANIME PROMPTS